microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ### API Testing Tools (Postman)

 Since REST API requests and responses are abstracted from users, developers use an API testing tool to interact with web services prior to building applications and integrations.
-Postman is the most popular and approachable of these types of tools and the recommended one for learners.
+Postman is one of the most popular and approachable of these types of tools.
 If you are new to Postman, review these resources below to install and get familiar with the application.
-FHIR must be tested with an API testing tool, and in this workshop, you will need to know how to craft REST requests and interpret the results.
+FHIR must be tested with an API testing tool, and in this workshop, you will need to know how to craft REST requests in Postman and interpret the results.

 + [Installing and updating Postman](https://learning.postman.com/docs/getting-started/installation-and-updates/)
 + [Navigating Postman](https://learning.postman.com/docs/getting-started/navigating-postman/)